 But they pack in multiple functions like convection baking, air frying, and sometimes steaming and microwaving.

 And they often cost much less: usually around $200-$600.

 Unlike the other appliances we’ve covered so far, non-traditional brands lead the smart countertop oven category.

 But many of the names in the smart oven space aren’t as well-known.

 Like Tovala, which pairs a smart countertop oven with a weekly meal delivery service.

 Searches for "Tovala" are up 1,242% in 5 years.

 Tovala has even partnered with rival food brands like Eggo, Bagel Bites, Amy’s and Trader Joe’s so that its ovens can easily cook those brands’ products based on their labels.

-The Chicago-based startup has taken $38.6M in funding since it started in 2015, including a $20M Series B four months ago.
+The Chicago-based startup has taken $68.6 million in funding since it started in 2015, including a $30 million Series C at the start of 2021.